It’s an easy name to remember, and he’s an easy person to like.

 The 6’ 1”/185cm southpaw is nationally and internationally known as China “The Dragon” Smith.
 His perseverance and dedication toward multiple boxing championship titles, a heart to “give back”, and community involvement has earned him the nickname “The People’s Champ”!

 After turning pro at 18, Smith continued to acquire four boxing championship belts at a young age.
 China’s career accomplishments include winning the Florida Golden Gloves, Junior US Nationals, a Florida State Tournament title, three Sunshine State Championship titles, two NBA (National Boxing Association) Continental Championships, and two NBA World Championships.

 China has been brought along slowly using his speed and power, knocking out a series of outclassed opponents.
 Don’t let the name fool you, there’s nothing delicate about this fighter who specializes breaking down his opponent with concentrated and continuous body blows.
-“The Dragon” has an impressive record with 27 knockouts in his 34 victories.
-The two-time former NBA World Heavyweight Champion is currently pursuing his third Heavyweight title and moving up the heavyweight ranks.
+“The Dragon” has an impressive record with 27 knockouts in his 35 victories.
+The WBF North American Heavyweight Champion is currently pursuing the world heavyweight title and moving up the heavyweight ranks.